lsst-ts/lsst_quick_analysis/README.md

 ### Available scripts

-`./basicAnalysis.py [datase#]`: Prints to stdout a summary of varius values (averages, min, max etc.) An example run of "collosus_2177.db" could be `./basicAnalysis 2177`.
+`./basicAnalysis.py [run #]`: Prints to stdout a summary of varius values (averages, min, max etc.) An example run of "collosus_2177.db" could be `./basicAnalysis 2177`.
 This command would analyse the first file found with the 2177 appendage.

 `./basicReport.py`: Writes out to a file useful columns in a human readable table